-Student Performance - Progress Monitoring Plan (PMP)
+Student Performance - Progress Monitoring Plan (PMP) Multi-Tiered System of Support (MTSS)

 Students must demonstrate proficiency in reading, writing, science and mathematics at each grade level, as determined by state levels of proficiency on state assessments and local levels of proficiency on local assessments.
 Any student who does not meet the specified grade level performance in reading, writing, science and mathematics as defined by the Santa Rosa School District Assessment Plan or statewide assessments at selected grade levels, must be provided additional diagnostic assessments to determine the nature of the student's difficulty and area(s) of academic need.